-LASIK was found to provide excellent outcomes for most shortsighted patients and for long sighted patients, as well as patients with astigmatism.
-LASIK rapidly became the most popular procedure for laser eye surgery, because of the fast visual recovery and minimal postoperative pain.
+LASIK was found to provide excellent outcomes for most shortsighted patients, long sighted patients, and patients with astigmatism.
+It rapidly became the most popular procedure for laser eye surgery, because of the fast visual recovery and minimal postoperative pain.
 LASIK was approved by the FDA in 1998.
-Dr Andrew Logan, the medical director and founder at the Wellington Eye Centre, was the first ophthalmologist in Australasia to have laser eye surgery carried out on his own eyes, having had LASIK eye surgery performed in 1995.
-And he has not needed glasses since!
+Dr Andrew Logan, the medical director and founder at the Wellington Eye Centre, was the first ophthalmologist in Australasia to have laser eye surgery carried out on his own eyes.
+He had LASIK eye surgery performed in 1995 and he has not needed glasses since!

 Here at the Wellington Eye Centre, we were the second laser eye surgery clinic to be set up in New Zealand in 1994, initially performing PRK surgery.
 We became the first laser clinic in New Zealand to carry out LASIK, over a year before any other clinic.
 And we were also the first clinic in New Zealand to carry out SMILE ® surgery in 2013 – over two years before the next clinic.
 To put it simply: we’ve been around for a while!